Disney's All-Star Music Resort

-Disney's All-Star Music Resort is a hotel within the Walt Disney World Resort in Lake Buena Vista, Florida.
+Disney's All-Star Music Resort is a hotel within the Walt Disney World Resort in Osceola County, Florida.
 It belongs to the Value Resort category, alongside Disney's All-Star Sports Resort, Disney's All-Star Movies Resort, Disney's Pop Century Resort, and Disney's Art of Animation Resort.
-Positioned in the southern part of the Walt Disney World property, near Disney's Animal Kingdom, the resort spans 1,412 rooms and includes 192 family suites, a feature introduced first among Disney’s Value Resorts.
-The resort’s design centers on a music theme, with oversized decorations representing genres such as Broadway show tunes, calypso, country, jazz, and rock n’ roll.
+Positioned in the southern part of the Walt Disney World property, near Disney's Animal Kingdom, the resort spans 1,412 rooms and includes 192 family suites, a feature introduced first among Disney's Value Resorts.
+The resort's design centers on a music theme, with oversized decorations representing genres such as Broadway show tunes, calypso, country, jazz, and rock n’ roll.
 These include large-scale replicas of instruments like guitars, trumpets, and drums.
 The resort participates in the Florida Green Lodging Program, meeting state environmental standards.

 Construction for the All-Star Resort complex began in November 1992, with Arquitectonica of Miami serving as the architect.
-Disney’s All-Star Music Resort opened on November 22, 1994, following Disney's All-Star Sports Resort as the second in the All-Star series.
+Disney's All-Star Music Resort opened on November 22, 1994, following Disney's All-Star Sports Resort as the second in the All-Star series.
 The Calypso section opened first, while the Broadway section was completed last on February 17, 1995.